blbadger/blbadger.github.io/aperiodic-irrationals.md

 where $\epsilon$ is an arbitrarily small number and iterations of $f(x)$ are denoted $f^n(x)$.

 Now suppose that all points are unstable, such that all points that start close together move apart after a number of iterations.
 This is equivalent to saying that a system is sensitive to changes in initial values.
-Now being that every starting initial value will eventually have different outputs than the value's neighbor (for any 'neighbor size'), each initial value has a unique trajectory.
+Now being that every initial value will eventually have different outputs than the value's neighbor (for any 'neighbor size'), each initial value has a unique trajectory.
 As there is an uncountably infinite number of possible starting values on the interval $(0,1]$,

 $$
 | \{ x \; : \; x \in (0, 1] \} | = |\Bbb R|
 $$

-there is an uncountably infinite number of possible trajectories if trajectories no two trajectories are the same (they diverge).
+there is an uncountably infinite number of possible trajectories if no two trajectories are the same.

 As we have above established an equivalence between continuous functions with periodic trajectories and rational numbers,